GSMA-CPAS/BWRP-common-adapter/README.md

 ## How to Contribute

 Contribution and feedback is encouraged and always welcome.
-For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](./CONTRIBUTING.md).
+This project is governed by the Distributed Ledger Technology (DLT) group, which is a GSMA Industry Specifications Issuing Group (DLT ISIG).
+For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](./CONTRIBUTING.md) and the DLT Governance Principles at https://www.gsma.com/newsroom/resources/dlt-01-dlt-governance-principles/.
 By participating in this project, you agree to abide by its [Code of Conduct](./CODE_OF_CONDUCT.md) at all times.

 ## Contributors